eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 3. Setup your project environment to JDK 18
 4. Start the application from your IDE.

+## Database
+### Wildfly
+The scripts are in the folder: resources/flyway.<p>
+File naming: <b>Vx__script_name.sql</b>, where x is the version number. <p>
+When there is a need to change the last script, it is necessary to create a new script with the changes.

+Link to flyway documentation: [Documentation](https://flywaydb.org/documentation/)

 ## API authentication
-Authentication for the backend is handeled via an API Key.
+Authentication for the backend is handled via an API Key.
 This can be set in the configuration file.

 ## ArgoCD
 The latest version on main is automatically picked up by ArgoCD and deployed to the DEV environment.
 See https://catenax-ng.github.io/.